ABOUT

 The National Urban Technology Center, Inc. (Urban Tech) is a nonprofit educational organization founded in 1995 by former IBM executive Pat Bransford to build innovative technology training programs and provide academic and financial literacy skills in underserved communities.

-Urban Tech believes that these skills are necessary to close the achievement gap and support more students.
+Urban Tech believes these skills are necessary to close the achievement gap and support more students.

 Urban Tech is committed to creating solutions for underserved students that: